zype/zype-apple-tv/README.md

 5. You can now take a look at your app by running it in tvOS Simulator.

 6. __(Optional)__ You can update the app's theme color by setting the _theme_ inside _Zype/Info.plist_.
 The theme can be set to: "dark" or "light".

-## Requirements and Prerequisites

-Enhanced Playlists
-1. To set up enhanced playlists, there needs to be a root playlist set up on the platform.
-To set the root playlist, you can go to your Apple TV app settings under __Manage Apps__ and set the __Featured Playlist__ to your root playlist's id.

-Monetization
-1. In order to use Native SVOD in the apps, some settings need to be updated on the Zype platform to enable Ownership validation and Consumer Entitlements.
-Please contact Zype support to configure settings in order for your app to function normally when using Native SVOD.

 ## Contributing to the Repository